hphelion/documentation/msgaas.md

 ## API

-Do you need low level, raw REST API access to HP Cloud NSGaaS?
+Do you need low level, raw REST API access to HP Cloud MSGaaS?
 Take a look at the [MSGaaS API page](/api/msgaas/).